Owner Operator Lease Agreements: Everything You Need to Know

-Some of these must-have lease arrangement details are listed below.
+Some of these must-have lease arrangements are:

 Possession and control during the lease term.
 This states that the trucking company has control of the owner-operator driver (and any equipment used) during the leasing period.
 The owner-operator is responsible for following the trucking company’s specific rules during the term.

 Compensation and pay rate for the owner-operator.
 There are many ways a trucking company might compensate a driver for hauling specific cargo.
 This needs to be specified in the agreement.
-Here are some rules: